nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of applicants
+* has a need to manage a significant number of applicants (around 250 - 500 applicants)
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

+**Value proposition**:
-**Value proposition**: introduces organisation to applicant management, recruitment processes and streamlines hiring decisions
+Introduces organisation to applicant management, recruitment processes and streamlines hiring decisions

 ### User stories